gbjack/gbjack/README.md

-- I am a digital designer and code landing page, email template, and HTML5 web banners for Marketing Platforms.
+- Digital designer and email coder.
 - Please feel free to [contact me] (mailto:gbjack@gmail.com) for any inquiries.